How do you measure your online store’s success? Do you typically focus on things like sales and revenue?

 As a business owner, you need to be able to focus your efforts on acquiring the right customers—the customers who will take your business from being a flash-in-the-pan success to a household name.

-While CLV is incredibly useful, it’s traditionally very difficult to calculate.
+While it’s an important metric, customer lifetime value calculation is difficult.
 If you’ve tried to uncover your CLV in the past, you’ve probably found yourself knee-deep in complicated algorithms and formulas.

 CLV takes some of the mystery out of knowing how your current and future customers will behave.
 By calculating your CLV, you’ll be able to understand how often certain types of customers will make purchases and when those same customers will stop making purchases for good.